These clinical practice resources will assist you in understanding the requirements of registration of a private health facility.

 Defining the scope of clinical practice (also known as privileging) follows on from credentialling.
 It delineates the scope of a medical practitioner’s clinical practice within a particular organisation.

-Credentialling and defining the scope of clinical practice for medical practitioners contains more information.
+Credentialling and defining the scope of clinical practice for medical contains more information.

 National Safety and Quality Health Service Standards

-The Australian Commission on Quality and Safety in Health Care has developed 10 standards to improve the quality of health care in Australia.
+The Australian Commission on Quality and Safety in Health Care has developed 8 National Safety and Quality Health Service Standards to improve the quality of health care in Australia.
 They provide a nationally consistent statement about the level of care consumers can expect from health service organisations.

-Accreditation to the 10 national standards is required for registered private facilities.
+Accreditation to the 8 national standards is required for registered private health service establishments.

 The second edition of the national standards was released in November 2017.
 Registered private facilities will be assessed to the second edition from January 2019.